Skip to Content

 Many birds migrate in flocks, which not only reduces the energy cost for larger birds but also allows them to fly faster and conserve precious resources.
 For example, Canada Geese that fly in V-formation conserve around 10-35% of energy compared to what they would need to fly solo.
 Dunlins and Red Knots fly 3 mph faster when flying in flocks.

-Bird nests are nature’s architectural marvels, delicate yet resilient, providing a sanctuary for them to hatch their eggs and raise their young.
+Bird nests are nature’s architectural marvels, delicate yet resilient, providing a sanctuary and shelter for them to hatch their eggs and raise their young.
 They’re most often crafted using twigs, grass, feathers, moss, mud, spider silk, and bark.

 Bird nest